0808 808 4000 Get help now

 • take back anything you’ve hired or bought on credit, or take anything you used as security (like your house) when you took out the agreement.

-• ask you to pay what you owe;
+• add interest and charges in line with your terms and conditions and ask you to pay what you owe;

 • send you a letter called a ‘default notice’ if you miss any payments;